 Brushing & Oral Care

 You and your children need to brush at least twice a day, making sure all exposed surfaces are cleaned.
 Use a gentle, massaging motion for 2 or 3 minutes.
 We recommend a soft-bristled toothbrush that is changed every 3 months.
 Floss once a day to clean between your teeth and below the gum line where your toothbrush can’t reach.
+A healthy oral well being always starts off with excellent maintenance habbits.

 Nutrition & Children